klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

+---
+description: >-
+  This document explains the key design principles of Klaytn and how Klaytn differentiates itself from others.
+---

 # Why Klaytn

 Ten years since the first bitcoin transaction, nobody has come up with a real-use application.
 The major roadblocks to blockchain adoption are;

 - Difficulty of use: Blockchain applications force end-users to understand cryptographic terms and the inner workings of the system.
 There are too many steps in making transactions, and hex-strings pop up all over.
 - Poor user experience: The burden of technical immaturity is simply passed to the users.
-In many blockchain systems, transaction is not confirmed until significant time passes.
-Use of application often requires password inputs repeatedly (while there are no password recoveries), and charges fee for each interaction (where the amount of fee can be highly fluctuating each time).
+In many blockchain systems, a transaction is not confirmed until significant time passes.
+Use of application often requires password inputs repeatedly (while there are no password recoveries), and charges a fee for each interaction (where the amount of fee can be highly fluctuating each time).
-- Uncertain sustainability: Lack of long-term sustainable business models for public blockchain.
-The operation heavily relies on token economy that incentivize the stakeholders to act in a sustainable manner, but the model is not proven on commercial areas yet.
+- Uncertain sustainability: Lack of long-term sustainable business models for public blockchains.
+The operation heavily relies on the token economy that incentivizes the stakeholders to act in a sustainable manner, but the model is not proven in commercial areas yet.

 ## Klaytn is aiming at Mass-adoption of Blockchain

 The goal of Klaytn is blockchain mass adoption.
 The foremost design principle is;

-{% hint style="info" %}
+{% hint style="success" %}
 Giving the same user experience that matches the expectation set on the web applications, eventually making the technology invisible to the users.
-{% endhint %}
+{% endsuccess %}

 As per this principle, Klaytn has been designed to meet the following requirements.